douglashuangg/douglashuangg/README.md

 ### Hi there 👋
 - 🙂 I'm a Mechanical Engineering student interested in web dev and microcontrollers.
-- 🌱 Worked at UWaterloo's Centre for Extended Learning team for web development using C#, ASP.NET.
+- 🔭 Currently at Brock Solutions for web dev with React and C#.
-- 🏓 Hobbies include working out and watching movies.
+- 🏓 Hobbies include working out, playing volleyball and watching movies.
 <!--
 **douglashuangg/douglashuangg** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.